This page covers frequently asked questions.

 Using an ad blocker

 Ad blockers can bypass web-based censorship filters, such as JavaScript libraries, popups and other methods used by web sites to restrict your access to information or contain trackers, spyware and malware.
 A popular option available for all major browsers is uBlock Origin.
 It's a browser extension that you can install and configure to block or remove ads from any site you go to.
-You can also check in the extensions store of your browser to see alternatives.
+You can also check in the extensions store of your browser to see alternatives or use a specialized browser like Camoufox to bypass fingerprinting measures.

 Changing your DNS servers